UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 2. Capitalize your UTM codes carefully, or not at all.

 UTM codes are case-sensitive, so stick with either all lowercase or uppercase.
-Lower case is easier to remember, because that way you don’t have to wonder whether only the first letter or the whole parameter is capitalized.
+Lowercase is easier to remember.
+That way, you don’t have to wonder whether only the first letter or the whole parameter is capitalized.

 3. Keep names short but descriptive.

 When creating UTM parameters, make the names short but descriptive.
-That way, your UTM codes are easier to read and remember.
-They also take up less space in blog posts and social media updates, ultimately making the links look clean, attractive, and professional.
+This will make your UTM codes easier to read and remember.
+They will also take up less space in blog posts and social media updates, ultimately making the links look clean, attractive, and professional.

-But the most important benefit is that you can avoid any confusion or mix-ups between campaigns with similar names.
+However, the most important benefit is that you can avoid any confusion or mix-ups between campaigns with similar names.
 Clear and concise UTM codes can make it easier to differentiate between similar campaigns, which is especially critical if your team runs a large volume.
-You really want to be specific with your parameters so your tags clearly state what you're tracking and where.

 For instance, let's say you're launching a new ebook as part of an email marketing campaign.
 A short but descriptive UTM code for this campaign might look like this: